parichit/Data_Centric_KMeans/README.md

 cd src
 ```

--  Link with the eigen header files by using the -I CPP compiler flag
+-  Link with the eigen header files by using the -I CPP compiler flag.
+If g++ is not installed in the system, it can be replaced with other c++ compilers available on the system.
+The following command will throw a warning upon execution, please ignore the warning.

 ```
 g++ -std=c++11 -I ../eigen/ -O3 driver.cpp -o driver.out